WestGrid/visualizeThis/menu/faq.md

 The competition is open to anyone affiliated with a Canadian post-secondary institution (college or university) or research organization.
 Participants from all research fields are encouraged to enter.
-The competition dataset provides a valuable learning opportunity to enhance your visualization skills, no matter what your research area may be.
+The competition datasets provide a valuable learning opportunity to enhance your visualization skills, no matter what your research area may be.

 > I have never used WestGrid or Compute Canada resources before.
 Can I still participate in the